Poetry in the Elizabethan Era

 Upon successful completion of this course, you should be able to:

-- Discuss the various poetic forms during the Elizabethan era.
+- Discuss various Elizabethan poetic forms

-- Discuss the influence of William Shakespeare.
+- Discuss the poetic influence of William Shakespeare

 All Alison courses are free to enrol, study and complete.
 To successfully complete this Certificate course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
 Once you have completed this Certificate course, you have the option to acquire an official Certificate, which is a great way to share your achievement with the world.
 Your Alison Certificate is: